jessitron/otel-test-pod/README.md

 ### Create the pod

+You can clone this repo, or copy the [yaml](https://raw.githubusercontent.com/jessitron/otel-test-pod/main/otel-test-pod.yaml) into a file of your own.
+Then apply it:

 `kubectl apply -f otel-test-pod.yaml`

 This spins up a pod using an image in Dockerhub.
 That image was built with the Dockerfile you see here.